How to Cook Vegetables Without Oil

 Add a little bit of fresh citrus juice on top of freshly steamed vegetables to give them a uniquely tasty flavor.
 Lemon is most popular and can be used on just about everything (lemon atop broccoli is a favorite of mine personally).
 But experiment with fresh lime, orange and grapefruit juice, too.

-6. Marinade and Throw Veggies on the Grill
+6. Marinate and Throw Veggies on the Grill

 Grilled vegetables are super tasty and often have a nice crunch to them.
-To avoid using oil or butter on the grill, you’ll want to marinade your veggies first.
-There are many options for marinades; I enjoy ones that are based around soy sauce.
+To avoid using oil or butter on the grill, you’ll want to marinate your veggies first.
+There are many options for marinades; I enjoy ones that are soy sauce based.

 7. Make a Sauce